top of page

 And if you do not want to get pregnant, you can take control by using condoms or a pessary, which also protects you from the human papilloma virus, a risk for cervical cancer.

-For the sake of the health of your breasts (womb and ovaries), please consider coming off the contraception or hormone replacement.
-If you would like homeopathic treatment for hormonal regulation, I am happy to help as a professional homeopathic practitioner.
+For the sake of the health of your breasts (womb and ovaries), please consider coming off or at least change the contraception to a combined Pill or to bioidentical hormone replacement.

 More info on homeopathy here